 An external command is a MS-DOS command that is not included in command.com.
 External commands are commonly external either because they require large requirements or are not commonly used commands.
-As can be seen in the picture to the right, each of the external commands are their own seperate files.
+The illustration shows each of the external commands are their own separate files.
 However, the internal commands are all included in the command.com file.

 Below are examples of MS-DOS and Windows command line external commands currently listed on Computer Hope.